David-LeK/vietnam-ideological-defense/core_arguments_en.md

 * Vietnam respects the right to form associations, but this must be within the framework of the law and placed under the leadership of the Party and the management of the State.
 * It is necessary to clearly identify and fight to prevent the exploitation of "civil society" to transform the political regime.
 * Regulating NGOs to protect national security is international practice.
 The US Foreign Agents Registration Act (FARA) requires agents representing foreign interests to disclose their relationship and financing.

+**Allegation:** Calls for donations for "legal fees" for activists (like Hoang Dung or Le Trung Khoa) when sued by businesses; claims they are "victims of suppression".
+* This is often a "fundraising scam"; after defaming businesses or individuals to gain attention, subjects play the victim to profit financially from the community.
+* Freedom of speech does not include the right to defame or spread fake news; soliciting money when facing legal consequences is often non-transparent and a tool to sustain sabotage activities.

 **9. On Anti-Corruption:**